 Negative talk around food can range from simply expressing dislike ("yuck!
-I hate spinach!") to making big, extreme statements that are based on diet culture ("I'm not going to eat that, it has too many carbs").
+I hate spinach!") to making big, extreme statements that are based on diet culture ("I don't eat sugar").
 These comments may be a warning sign about a child's relationship with food and/or their body.
 They can also negatively impact those around them.

-As a teacher or staff member, you can lead by example.
-Ensure your conversations around food are consistent with the Australian Dietary Guidelines (www.eatforhealth.gov.au/guidelines).
+As an educator, you can lead by example.
+Ensure your conversations around food are kept neutral and are consistent with the Australian Dietary Guidelines (www.eatforhealth.gov.au/guidelines).
 For example: